lei-soares/Data-Science-Techniques/README.md

 ## Overview

 This repository is a comprehensive, structured benchmark of Data Science techniques, organized to reflect the end-to-end lifecycle of real-world data science projects.
-It was created using AI under my supervision considering my Exprerience, Training (6 months of Traineeship) and Courses (30 courses from Codecademy), Udemy, and edX.
+It was created using AI under my supervision based my Exprerience and understanding.

 It is designed to serve as: